 Where it is known or believed the unborn child is Aboriginal, Child Protection must contact ACSASS for consultation to inform the actions to be taken.
 The mother's consent is not required for this consultation to occur.
 The role of ACSASS in the consultation is to assist with assessing need and risk or determining the most appropriate response to ensure the necessary planning and assistance is provided to the mother.
 The actions which could be taken at this point are:

 - provide advice to the person who made the report

 - provide advice and assistance to the mother of the unborn child

 - make a referral to a community based child and family service.

 Where Child Protection retains involvement, consultation with ACSASS will continue as it would with an Aboriginal child during the protective intervention phase.
 The focus of the consultation is likely to be on facilitating effective engagement, support and assistance to the mother.
 See Responding to Aboriginal children - advice.

-Where the report is in relation to family violence, practitioners must complete an L17 Family Violence Historical Search to understand the perpetrator’s pattern and history of family violence, frequency, the nature of the violence (i.e. significant physical or verbal abuse including threats to kill) and to seek information about the victim/survivor’s previous experiences of family violence, specifically in the context of potential for cumulative harm for the child/ren.
+Where the report is in relation to, or there are concerns that family violence may be a protective concern, practitioners must complete an L17 Family Violence Historical Search to understand the perpetrator’s pattern and history of family violence, frequency, the nature of the violence (i.e. significant physical or verbal abuse including threats to kill) and to seek information about the victim/survivor’s previous experiences of family violence, specifically in the context of potential for cumulative harm for the child/ren.
 This information is necessary in determining the mother’s support needs.

 It is important to draw on the expertise of relevant professionals, including the practice leader to enable effective antenatal care and planning for the mother and her unborn child.
 Case conferences create an opportunity to seek and share information to inform decisions on advice, assistance and referrals for the mother.